 Infected children require measurement of CD4+ and CD8+ T-cell counts and plasma viral RNA concentration (viral load) to help determine their degree of illness, prognosis, and the effects of therapy.
-CD4+ counts may be normal (eg, above the age-specific cutoffs of category 1 in Table 2: Human Immunodeficiency Virus (HIV) Infection in Infants and Children: Immunologic Categories for Children < 13 Yr With HIV Infection Based on Age-Specific CD4+ T-Cell Counts and Percentages of Total Lymphocyte Counts) initially but fall eventually.
+CD4+ counts may be normal (eg, above the age-specific cutoffs of category 1 in table Immunologic Categories (HIV Infection Stages) for Children < 13 Years With HIV Infection Based on Age-Specific CD4+ T-Cell Count or Percentage Immunologic Categories (HIV Infection Stages) for Children < 13 Years With HIV Infection Based on Age-Specific CD4+ T-Cell Count or Percentage Human immunodeficiency virus (HIV) infection is caused by the retrovirus HIV-1 (and less commonly by the related retrovirus HIV-2).
+Infection leads to progressive immunologic deterioration and... read more ) initially but fall eventually.
 CD8+ counts usually increase initially and do not fall until late in the infection.
 These changes in cell populations result in a decrease in the CD4+:CD8+ cell ratio, a characteristic of HIV infection (although sometimes occurring in other infections).
-Plasma viral RNA concentrations in untreated children < 12 mo are typically very high (mean of about 200,000 RNA copies/mL).
-By 24 mo, viral concentrations in untreated children decrease (to a mean of about 40,000 RNA copies/mL).
+Plasma viral RNA concentrations in untreated children < 12 months are typically very high (mean of about 200,000 RNA copies/mL).
+By 24 months, viral concentrations in untreated children decrease (to a mean of about 40,000 RNA copies/mL).
 Although the wide range of HIV RNA concentrations in children make the data less predictive of morbidity and mortality than in adults, determining plasma viral concentrations in conjunction with CD4+ counts still yields more accurate prognostic information than does determining either marker alone.
 Less expensive alternative surrogate markers such as total lymphocyte counts and serum albumin levels may also predict AIDS mortality in children, which may be useful in developing nations.

 Although not routinely measured, serum immunoglobulin concentrations, particularly IgG and IgA, often are markedly elevated, but occasionally some children develop panhypogammaglobulinemia.
 Patients may be anergic to skin test antigens.

-In the pretherapy era, 10 to 15% of children from industrialized countries and perhaps 50 to 80% of children from developing countries died before age 4 yr; however, with appropriate HAART regimens, most perinatally infected children survive well beyond 5 yr.
-Many children are surviving into young adulthood; increasing numbers have given birth to or fathered their own children.
+In the pre-ART era, 10 to 15% of children from industrialized countries and perhaps 50 to 80% of children from developing countries died before age 4 years; however, with appropriate combination ART regimens, most perinatally infected children survive well into adulthood.
+Increasing numbers of these perinatally infected young adults have given birth to or fathered their own children.

-Nevertheless, opportunistic infections, particularly Pneumocystis pneumonia, progressive neurologic disease, and severe wasting, are associated with a poor prognosis.
+Nevertheless, if opportunistic infections occur, particularly Pneumocystis pneumonia, progressive neurologic disease, or severe wasting, the prognosis is poor unless virologic and immunologic control is regained with combination ART.
 Mortality due to Pneumocystis pneumonia ranges from 5 to 40% if treated and is almost 100% if untreated.
 Prognosis is also poor for children in whom virus is detected early (ie, by 7 days of life) or who develop symptoms in the first year of life.

-Therapy will be successful only if the family and child are able to adhere to a possibly complex medical regimen.
+Antiretroviral drug therapy will be successful only if the family and child are able to adhere to a possibly complex medical regimen.
 Nonadherence not only leads to failure to control HIV but also selects drug-resistant HIV strains, which reduces future therapeutic choices.
 Barriers to adherence should be addressed before starting treatment.
-Barriers include availability and palatability of pills or suspensions, adverse effects (including those due to drug interactions with current therapy), pharmacokinetic factors such as need to take some drugs with food or in the fasted state, a child's dependence on others to give drugs (and HIV-infected parents may have problems with remembering to take their own drugs), and adolescents' denial or fear of their infection, distrust of the medical establishment, and lack of family support.
+Barriers include availability and palatability of pills or suspensions, adverse effects (including those due to drug interactions with current therapy), pharmacokinetic factors such as the need to take some drugs with food or in a fasted state, and a child’s dependence on others to give drugs (and HIV-infected parents may have problems with remembering to take their own drugs).
+Newer once- or twice-daily combination regimens and more palatable pediatric formulations may help improve adherence.

 Clinical and laboratory monitoring are important for identifying drug toxicity and therapeutic failure.